Eye Gland Dysfunction. What it is and How can be Treated

 - Dry eyes symptoms such as burning, tearing, scratchiness

 The following series of eye examination are done for patients suspected with MGD (Meibomian Gland Dysfunction)

-- Patient will undergo an eye evaluation, specifically under the meibomian gland evaluator to check whether the glands are clogged or not.
+- Patient will undergo an evaluation, specifically under the eye gland dysfunction evaluator to check whether the glands are clogged or not.

 - The LipiView Interferometer is also used to gauge the quality of oil in the patient’s tear film.
 Depending on the results, a recommendation will be given if the patient is a suitable candidate for a LipiFlow treatment.